 Property rights with regards to voidable marriages and annulment are covered elsewhere on this website.
 There are a number of incidences where an annulment would be an option.
 This occurs when the marriage does not qualify as a valid marriage under Thai law.
+In addition see the prenuptial agreements as well as annulment in Thailand.
+Likewise also see the divorce lawyer in Thailand as well as the change of custodial rights in Thailand.
 These would be as follows:

 1. You got married to a woman you did not know was insane.
 Insanity is declared by the courts and you would need to show that she was already declared insane before you had married her not knowing this fact;